-As the high-street retail sector struggles in the face of ecommerce growth, a few other industries have prospered.
-Parcel delivery services and fulfilment have been greatly bolstered by the increase in ecommerce companies needing to arrange high volumes to be sent out and delivered each month.
-With many start-ups and large, established ecommerce firms in existence, more are using fulfilment services as well to smooth out and simplify their operation processes.
+As the high-street retail sector struggles in the face of e-commerce growth, a few other industries have prospered.
+Parcel delivery services and fulfilment have been greatly bolstered by the increase in e-commerce companies needing to arrange high volumes to be sent out and delivered each month.
+With many start-ups and large, established e-commerce firms in existence, more are using fulfilment services as well to smooth out and simplify their operational processes.

 Share this article